Edward Bassett: Career

 Most of Bassett's work, both private and on committees, concerned city planning, zoning and the legal issues surrounding these fields.
 Bassett is credited with developing the "freeway" and "parkway" concepts, and for coining the term "freeway" to describe a controlled-access urban highway, based on the parkway concept but open to commercial traffic.

+Bassett authored the 1936 book Zoning, published by the Russell Sage Foundation.

 Death

-Bassett died in Brooklyn, Kings County, New York, on October 27, 1948 at the age of 85 years.
+Bassett died in Brooklyn, Kings County, New York, on October 27, 1948, at the age of 85.
 He is buried at Ashfield Plains Cemetery, Ashfield, Massachusetts.